cristian-ast/App_Web_UASD_Planner/README.md

 ## Starting 🚀

-_In this proyect I used creat-react-app end for the backend Firebase_
+_In this project, I used create-react-app and Firebase for the backend._

 ## Created by ✒️